Lego Star Wars: Revenge of the Brick

 Lego Star Wars: Revenge of the Brick is a brickfilm (Lego short film) loosely based on Star Wars: Episode III – Revenge of the Sith.
 Revenge of the Brick premiered on Cartoon Network on May 8, 2005, at 7:00 p.m.
-EST. The movie can now be seen in QuickTime format on the Lego website or directly downloaded.
+EST. It is based on George Lucas’s movie franchise of the same name and The Lego Group's Lego Star Wars construction toy line.
+The movie can now be seen in QuickTime format on the Lego website or directly downloaded.
 It was also released with the Clone Wars Volume Two DVD as one of its special features.

 The spoof was produced by Treehouse Animation, which has since collaborated again with Lego on producing Batman short films similar to it.
 Mark Hamill, who played Luke Skywalker in the original trilogy of Star Wars films, was involved in the creation of this project and narrates a "making-of" feature on the website.
 According to Hamill, "as the original Luke Skywalker, I think I know something about making Star Wars movies.
-So the fit with Treehouse [Animations] made perfect sense."
+So the fit with Treehouse Animations made perfect sense."

 The film also appeared on October 2, 2005, at the 2005 Woodstock Film Festival, in the "Animation for Kids" category.

 Presentation style

-The short is basically a very tongue-in-cheek look at the important happenings of Star Wars Episode III: Revenge of the Sith, and is presented in a 3-D computer animation format, as is Treehouse's specialty.
+The short is a very tongue-in-cheek look at the important happenings of Star Wars Episode III: Revenge of the Sith, and is presented in a 3-D computer animation format, as is Treehouse's specialty.

-The spoof features stylized versions of the Lego Star Wars Episode III building toys in fantasy situations, portraying the interactivity of Lego in various scenes.
+The spoof features stylized versions of the Lego Star Wars Episode III building kits in fantasy situations, portraying the interactivity of Lego in various scenes.
 Lego's classic mini-figures are also made more 3-D in their detail, with more flexibility in movement portrayed to facilitate the film's action sequences.

 Plot

-The following is a detailed overview of the mini-movie's plot, which is considered non-canonical.